alexk101/code-llm/README.md

 ### Cross language testing

 Every program must be able to accept command line arguments which will serve as the entry point for testing.

+## Resource Specification

+Resources as specified in yaml.
+The top level is the subject.
+By default this is the programming language.
+However, this is theoretically extensible to any subject.
+For example, if you have a group of resources related to material science, quantum physics, etc. There can be multiple resources per subject.
+All fetched resources are stored in the `cache/org_resources` directory, each in a directory according to the `name` parameter.
+The final, markdown resources are contained in `cache/md_resources`.

+The yaml has the following structure

+- `name`: The name of resource.
+This will be used to identify the resource.
+- `resource` (Optional): The url to the resource.
+If the resource is managed through a git submodule, this should not be set and the `source` parameter should be used.
+- `resource_args` (Optional): Variadic parameter that can include any number of parameters which are parsed as `**kwargs` into the `resource` parameter.
+Useful for simplifying the fetching of resources with common structured resources, such as version numbers or commit ids.
+- `kind`: The kind of resources.
+Manually specified, since this indicates the actual filetype in the resource, which can be an archive, which when extracted, contains resources of this type.
+Determines what type of conversion is used.
+If this is not specified, it is assumed the the resources are already markdown.
+- `source` (Optional): The local path to a resource.
+Mutually exclusive with the `resource` parameter.
+If this is a directory and `kind` is specified, it is converted into the cache.
+If this is a directory and `kind` is not specified, it is symlinked.
+- `get` (Optional): Used with the `resource` parameter to indicate if a resources should be fetched.
+Ignored when used with the `source` parameter.
+- `target` (Optional): Specifies a subpath within an extracted archive to use as the actual source.
+This is useful when a single archive contains documentation for multiple languages or subjects.
+Can include format specifiers like `{filename}` which will be replaced with the downloaded filename.